Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 On our webpage, we would have a simple form for creating new todo items, and a table to list all the todo items.
 We'll use ERB to write the logic for this.

-Open the `app/views/todos/index.html.erb` file and add the following code.
+Open the `app/views/todos/index.html.erb` file and replace its contents with the following code.

 ```erb
 <h1 class="text-2xl">Todo List</h1>